-List items for Youth Employment Waiver FAQ
+List items for Youth Employment Waiver: Frequently Asked Questions (FAQ)

 The purpose is to allow 16- and 17-year-olds in approved work-based learning or work-related programs to develop valuable skills that can prepare them for future careers (through training that includes appropriate safety precautions and supervision).